casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 -   `node-address` - An IP address of a peer on the network.
 The default port for JSON-RPC servers on Mainnet and Testnet is 7777.
 -   `secret-key` - The file name containing the secret key of the account paying for the deploy.
--   `chain-name` - The chain-name to the network where you wish to send the deploy.
+-   `chain-name` - The network where the deploy should be sent.
 For Mainnet, use *casper*.
 For Testnet, use *casper-test*.
 -   `payment-amount` - Payment for the deploy in motes.
 -   `session-path` - Path to the contract Wasm, pointing to the compiled contract.
 -   `session-arg` - A named and typed argument passed to the Wasm code.

-You can use the `--help` option to view an updated list of supported arguments.
+Use the `--help` option to view an updated list of supported arguments.

 ```bash
 casper-client put-deploy --help